-IGNATURES: If the Bid is being submitted by a Corporation, the Bid shall be signed by an officer, i.e., President or Vice-President.
-If a sole roprietorship or a partnership is submitting the Bid, the Bid shall so indicate and be properly signed.
+Corporation, the Bid shall be I, the Bid shall so indicate a e signed by an officer, i.e., President or Vice-President.
+If a sole and be properly signed.

-Dated this Day of , 20
+, 20 -

-THE BIDDER:

-Company Name Address (including city, state and zip)
+Address (including city, state and zip)

-Phone number:

-Name (Print) and Title Signature
+Signature

+COLORADO DI

-COLORADO BID BOND
+BID BOND